ianpmaher/ri-api/README.md

 #### 3. `./facts`
 The facts endpoint provides random facts based on the specified type.
 Possible types include 'science', 'history', and 'math'.
 The `type` parameter can be included in the query to specify the category of fact desired.

+#### 4. `./media`
+The media endpoint provides WikiMedia photo URLs based on the search term "Rhode Island".
+Fetching from WikiMedia each time, not hosted locally.

+#### 5. `./restaurants`
+This endpoint provides a list of restaurants based in Rhode Island.
+I will add more structure and queries in the future to allow localization.
+The list is a json file I had scraped using cheerio/puppeteer function found in this repo.
+The original list from which I scraped is on visitrhodeisland.com .

 ## Usage

 To use these endpoints, make a GET request to the appropriate URL with the necessary query parameters as shown in the examples.